Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality

-For $h<h_{cor}$, we prove that the maximum number of $h$-stable vertices amongst configurations having energy at most $E$ is $n-o(n)$ for $E>E_{cor}$ and is $\Theta(n)$ for $E<E_{min}$ for some $E_{max}>E_{cor}>E_{min}$.
-Our technique is, however, inconclusive for $E<E_{cor}$ due to the failure of the second-moment method.
-This is illustrated through Figure \ref{fig:ill_ecor}.
-Concretely, $E_{cor}$ is the energy where the expected number of pairs of $h$-stable configurations having non-zero overlap dominates the number of orthogonal pairs of $h$-stable configurations.
-This corroborates the non-rigorous analysis of \cite{bray1981metastable}, who reported the energy value $-0.6725$ as the onset of the correlation of local minima being in the Sherrington-Kirkpatrick model.
-This matches the value $E_{cor}(0)$ obtained through our analysis.
-Our proofs are conjectured on the validity of numerical solutions to certain systems of non-linear equations.
-All the numerical solutions in the paper are obtained through the use of the mpmath library \cite{mpmath} in Python.
+The value, $E_{\rm cor}(h)$ is the energy where the expected number of pairs of $h$-stable configurations having non-zero overlap dominates the number of orthogonal pairs of $h$-stable configurations.
+This corroborates the non-rigorous analysis of \cite{bray1981metastable}, who reported the energy value $\approx -0.672$ as the onset of the correlation of local minima being in the Sherrington-Kirkpatrick model.
+This matches the value $E_{\rm cor}(0)$ obtained through our analysis.
+Illustrations of the above transitions can be found in Figure \ref{fig:phase_trans_ill_E} for $h \in (h_{\rm cor}, h^\star)$ and Figure \ref{fig:ill_ecor} for $h < h_{\rm cor}$.

-\paragraph{Notation} We use $o_n, O_n, o_d, O_d$ to denote standard asymptotic bounds w.r.t the variable in the subscript.
-We denote by capital letters (eg: $W$) random variables defining the weighted adjacency matrices of the graph with the corresponding small letters indexed by edges (e.g. $w_{ij}$) denoting the edge weights.
-For simplicity, whenever possible, we suppress the dependence of random variables and parameters of graphs on the degree $d$ and the number of nodes $n$.
-For example, given a sequence $r_n \in \R$ satisfying $r_nn \in \N$ and $\lim_{n \rightarrow \infty} r_n = r$, we simply denote $r_n$ by $r$.